-In our family we historically have a smoked prime rib on Christmas eve.
+In our family we traditionally have a smoked prime rib on Christmas eve.
 This really started when we lived in Mexico.
 But there are other reasons as well.
-As much as I love turkey, I confess that after Thanksgiving I am pretty much done with it for a while.
+As much as I love turkey, I confess that after Thanksgiving I am pretty much done with turkey for a while.
 Perhaps this has come to be from my years as a chef and cooking turkey for thousands over the years in the restaurant business.
 So as Christmas rolls around, in our home we have a much-anticipated Prime Rib dinner.
 Our traditional Christmas dinner has been prime rib for the last 15 years, frequently one that has been smoked.

 Around our table we are adapting to a wonderful and healthy alternative to our normal beef prime rib.
 This year’s choice is a buffalo/bison prime rib.
 Many of us have experimented with grass-fed beef, or tried a buffalo burger in the search for a healthier alternative to our beef.
 Buffalo or bison is a great alternative to beef and one that can be considered a sustainable choice as well.
 Buffalo and bison are being raised in just about every state now, and certainly on the West coast and Southwestern states.
-Whole Foods is a great source for buffalo, and there are several excellent online sources for buffalo.
+Whole Foods Market is a great source for buffalo, and there are several excellent online sources for buffalo.

 This recipe produces 10 to 12 servings

 7 lbs.
 Choice or Prime Rib or buffalo prime rib

 Spice Rub of your choice, or try our Great Spice Rubs RRR Rib & Chicken Rub

 3-4 cups of wood chips, mesquite, hickory or oak